-Analysing environmental, social and governance (ESG) issues is an important part of the analysis of a company's business fundamentals.
-Environmental factors consider a company's impact on the environment, social factors consider the way businesses treat and value people, and governance factors focus on corporate policies and how companies are governed.
+For this fund, analysing ESG issues is an important part of the analysis of a company's business fundamentals.
+Environmental factors consider a company's impact on the environment; social factors consider the way businesses treat and value people; and governance factors focus on corporate policies and how companies are governed.
 We believe companies with sound governance practices and strong stakeholder relations, that manage relevant environmental and social risks responsibly, have a greater propensity to create long-term value for shareholders.